dabstractor/qmk-window-notifier/packaging/windows/README.md

-# Windows Service Installer for QMK Window Notifier
+# Windows Service Installer for QMKonnect

 This directory contains the Windows installer configuration using WiX Toolset.
 The installer creates a proper Windows service that runs silently in the background without any console windows.